kubernetes/cloud-provider-vsphere/docs/book/tutorials/make_a_new_cpi_release.md

 ## Phase 4: Git Tagging and Creating GitHub Releases (All Releases: Beta, RC, Official)

 Once dependencies, code, and documentation (if applicable) are ready, proceed with tagging the release.
+Every single release (including Beta, RC, and GA/Official patch or minor releases) **must** have a unique Git tag.

 ### 1. Tag the Release Branch